-The recruitment process is being undertaken by Inclusive Boards on behalf of The Legal Services Board and Office for Legal Complaints.
+The recruitment process is being undertaken by Inclusive Boards on behalf of the Legal Services Board and Office for Legal Complaints.
 If you wish to apply for this position, please supply the following:

-- A detailed CV setting out your career history, with responsibilities and achievements. - A covering letter (maximum two sides) highlighting your suitability for the role and how you meet the person specification.
-Please note that the covering letter is an essential and important part of your application. - Details of two professional referees together with a brief statement of their relationship to you and over what period of time they have known you, referees will not be contacted without your prior consent. - Diversity monitoring form your data will be stored separately from your application and will at no time be connected to you or your application.
+- A detailed CV setting out your career history, with responsibilities and achievements. - A covering letter (maximum two sides) highlighting your suitability for the role and how you meet the essential criteria in the person specification alongside either the lay or non-lay requirements.
+Please note that the covering letter is an important part of your application. - Details of two professional referees together with a brief statement of their relationship to you and over what period of time they have known you, referees will not be contacted without your prior consent. - Diversity monitoring form your data will be stored separately from your application and will at no time be connected to you or your application.